This is a hardcore garlic sour cream sauce made with a whole garlic bulb, tomatoes, and sour cream.

 I buy garlic not by the bulb but by the sachet.
 A sachet contain 3 or 4 bulbs, sometimes more.
 I use up this sachet in a matter of weeks.

-He once got worried about vampires and asked me if they really exist.
-I told him even if vampires existed, they would never consider biting him.
+My son, when he was smaller, got worried about vampires and asked me if they really exist.
+I told him that even if vampires existed, they would never consider biting him.
 As he is half Romanian his blood smells like garlic, so a vampire would never dare touch him.
 He was really reassured by that and proudly told his grandma and friends about it.

 One thing that I have to warn you about, probably unnecessarily, is that you will stink for at least 24 hours after eating this.
 So I recommend eating this on a Friday or Saturday or during your holidays.
-Otherwise people at work might complain.
-Or bring your work collegues the leftovers of the dip, so that you will all happily stink together. 🙂
+Otherwise, people at work might complain.
+Or bring your work colleagues the leftovers of the sauce (if you have any, I never do), so that you will all happily stink together. 🙂

 - 2 level teaspoons mustard